 - 1/4tsp black pepper

 Preheat oven to 400F.
 In a medium mixing bowl, mix together all of the ingredients for the burgers without overworking the meat.
 Divide meat into 3 equal portions and form into ½-inch thick patties.
 Use your thumb to make an indentation in the center of each burger.
 Set aside.

 While vegetables are baking, preheat a grill to medium-high heat, or a frying pan.
-Once grill/pan is hot, place the burgers on the grill/pan and close the lid/cover.
+Once the grill/pan is hot, place the burgers on the grill/pan and close the lid/cover.
 Cook 6-8 minutes, flipping occasionally.
-To assemble, place each burger on a bed of lettuce and top with sliced red onions, tomato and smashed avocado.
+To assemble, place each burger on a bed of lettuce and top with sliced red onions, tomato, and smashed avocado.
 Have a mix of veggies on the side!

 Mid-Day Energy Bombs

 2 bombs = 1 Serving

 - 1/4 cup unsweetened shredded coconut, plus extra for rolling

 Add all ingredients to a food processor and combine on medium or high speed for 2-3 minutes.
 The mixture will be crumbly at first but it will slowly start to form together.
 Stop the mixer when it’s sticky enough to roll into balls.
 Don’t overdo it!

 Roll into 14 tablespoon-size balls.
 Roll each one in shredded coconut as you go.
 Store in the refrigerator for up to 3 weeks.

 - 1 cup packed kale leaves, stems removed